opensquare-network/sima-spec/README.md

 ## Text Format

 SIMA uses plain text to represent user actions which are categorized into different subsections.
-A common SIMA text is `SIMA:[SUB_SECTION]:[VERSION]:[COMMAND]:[ARGS]`.
+A common SIMA text is `SIMA:[SUB_SECTION]:[VERSION]:[DIRECTIVE]:[ARGS]`.

 - SIMA: it indicates SIMA spec.
 We need this to differentiate from remark text of other specs.
 - SUB_SECTION: subsection of SIMA spec.
 It is an enum value.
 Currently, it includes `G` for governance, `A` for avatar settings, `D` for delegation announcements.
-- VERSION: version of SIMA subsections.
+- VERSION: version of the SIMA subsection.
-- COMMAND: command of SIMA subsections.
+- DIRECTIVE: directive of the SIMA subsection.
 It depends on definitions of each subsection.
-- ARGS: command args of SIMA subsections.
-They will be different by different commands, but usually it will just be a CID of a JSON data in which there are data presenting user actions.
+- ARGS: directive args of SIMA subsections.
+They will be different by different directives, but usually it will just be a CID of a JSON data in which there are data presenting user actions.

 ## Governance Discussions